akamai/terraform-provider-akamai/docs/guides/get_started_provider.md

 }
 ```

-Alternatively, if you have multiple contracts, you can specify the `group` which contains it:
+Alternatively, if you have multiple contracts, you can specify the `group` that contains it:

 ```hcl
 data "akamai_contract" "default" {